Getting Started with Game Localization

 Why Game Localization?

-Localization (l10n) is the process adapting a product, game or content for a specific locale or market.
+Localization (l10n) is the process of adapting a product, video game, or content for a specific locale or market.
 In general, this process includes adapting graphics and modifying content to suit target markets and their consumption habits, converting to local requirements (such as currencies and units of measure), and using proper local formats for dates, addresses, and phone numbers.
-For games, this means making sure that all the aspects of your game are properly translated into the languages of your international gamer base.
+For video games, this means making sure that all the aspects of your video game are properly translated into the languages of the respective markets of your gamers worldwide.
 For example, here are a few of the game elements you’ll need to take into consideration when building out your game localization strategy:

 Getting Started with Game Localization